-The requirement to show an unexpired driver's license became law in 2005, with the enactment of Engrossed House Bill 1241.
+The requirement to show an unexpired driver's license when licensing a motor vehicle became law in 2005, with the enactment of Engrossed House Bill 1241.
 This legislation was in response to evidence that some people were becoming residents of Washington but failing to register their vehicles in Washington, in order to avoid paying sales and use tax on the vehicle.
 In addition, some people were keeping their out-of-state driver's license (in most instances Oregon licenses), in order to avoid paying Washington sales and use taxes on other purchases.
 Presently, Oregon driver's licenses are valid for eight years.

 RCW 82.08.0273 exempts non-residents from states with no sales tax or a sales tax of less than three percent from paying Washington's sales and use tax on qualifying purchases.
-This means Oregon residents do not have to pay sales and use taxes on items purchased in Washington that will be used only outside of the state.
+This means Oregon residents, as well as residents of Alaska, Colorado, Delaware, Montana, New Hampshire, and Utah, do not have to pay sales and use taxes on items purchased in Washington that will be used only outside of the state.
 The exemption does not apply to services or items substantially consumed in Washington, such as lodging, repair services, prepared food, amusement and recreation, and others.